This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 3. Add Liquids: Slowly stir in beef broth and heavy cream.

 4. Mix in Spices and Seasonings: Stir in the Worcestershire sauce, Dijon mustard, allspice, and nutmeg.
 Bring to a simmer until the sauce starts to thicken.
-Then season with salt and pepper to taste.
+Then, season with salt and pepper to taste.

 5. Pour Into Slow Cooker: Pour the sauce over the meatballs.

-6. Cook: Cover and cook the meatballs for 2 hours on high, or low for 4 to 5 hours.
+6. Cook: Cover and cook the meatballs on high for 2 hours or low for 4 to 5 hours.

 7. Serve: Garnish the Swedish meatballs with parsley, and serve with mashed potatoes or egg noodles.